StudioSixPlusOne/rack-modules/README.md

 A performance based trigger sequencer with integrated support for MIDI grid controllers.

+Thanks to Steve Baker (MindMeld) for his help with the UI design.

 Iverson comes in two versions: a 16 step and an 8 step (Iverson Jr).

  - Eight individual tracks.